OkuBrowser/oku-fs/README.md

 - Perform DHT announcements on behalf of the connected nodes behind NAT.
 - Facilitate ticket exchanges between the appropriate connected nodes and external nodes.

-To enable this functionality, relay nodes maintain a list of which replicas are held by which nodes behind NAT.
+To enable this functionality, relay nodes maintain a mapping of replicas to a list of nodes behind NAT.\
+When an external node requests a replica:
+1. Said external node connects to the relay node
+2. The relay node finds all connected nodes with that replica and asks each of them for tickets
+3. The relay node constructs a read-only ticket with all of the node addresses in the tickets each connected node provided
+4. The relay node sends the constructed ticket to the external node

+Note: When replicas are requested from a DHT, an estimated content size is provided.
+The relay node provides the largest estimate from its connected nodes.

+#### Hole punching

-When an external node requests a replica, said external node connects to the relay node, and the relay node finds the appropriate connected node and begins acting as a middleman during the ticket exchange.
+It may seem unclear how a ticket allows an external node to connect to a node behind NAT if the relay is only facilitating ticket exchange.
+The relay node described above only performs hole-punching for content discovery; N0, Inc maintains a [network of Iroh nodes and relay servers](https://iroh.network/), with the [Iroh relay servers](https://docs.rs/iroh-net/latest/iroh_net/relay/server/struct.Server.html) facilitating hole punching during document syncing.

+The Iroh network's relay servers are currently free.
+When this is no longer the case, Oku relay nodes will be modified to also function as Iroh relay nodes, requiring Let's Encrypt TLS certificates.